dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 cap-senttime | string | sending time (not required)

 ### Custom headers
-To consume messages sent without CAP headers, both Kafka and RabbitMQ consumers can inject a minimal set of headers using custom headers as shown below:
+To consume messages sent without CAP headers, both AzureServiceBus, Kafka and RabbitMQ consumers can inject a minimal set of headers using the `CustomHeaders` property as shown below (RabbitMQ example):
 ```C#
 container.AddCap(x =>
 {